akeneo/pim-api-docs/content/concepts/asset-manager.md

 }
 ```

-#### Select via text attribute
+#### Selection per text attribute

 To associate your assets to a given set of products, you can use one of their text attributes.
 In this case, use the code of one of the text attributes from your product family as the `FIELD_NAME`.

-The table below summarizes the operators available when you select via text attribute as well as the allowed value type you can have as a `VALUE`.
+The table below summarizes the operators available when you select per text attribute as well as the allowed value type you can have as a `VALUE`.

 | Operator | Allowed value type | Selection description |
 | ----------------- | -------------- | ------------------ |